Ashish110110/MLOps/Project/workflow_orchestration/README.md

 This command will create the deployment on the API with tag "mlops-project-orchestration" (from step 3)

-5. In Terminal 2, run the following command :
+5. To view the deployments, run the following command in Terminal 2 :

         prefect deployment ls